-The only maintenance required for the Electric Gas Metering Valve is lubricating the ball screw and bearing every 12 months, in accordance with the descriptions below.
+The only maintenance required for the Electric Metering or Bypass Valves is lubricating the ball screw and bearings every 12 months, in accordance with the descriptions below.

 Should any of the standard components of the valve become inoperative, field replacement is possible.
 Contact the turbine manufacturer (primary contact) or Woodward (secondary contact) representative for assistance.
+Do not attempt to service the return spring.